Dániel Czéh – narrator

-The Pannon Philharmonic, Ballet Pécs and the Bóbita Puppet Theatre are staging Tchaikovsky’s great classic, The Nutcracker with the aim to establish a new tradition.
+The Pannon Philharmonic, Ballet Pécs and the Bóbita Puppet Theatre are staging Tchaikovsky’s great classic, The Nutcracker with the desire to establish a great, new tradition.

 Kodály Centre with its excellent acoustics and its uplifting atmosphere has a splendid family event in store for you in nearly each December.
-Pyotr Ilyich Tchaikovsky’s masterpiece The Nutcracker has been ever-popular and ever-enjoyable.
+Pyotr Ilyich Tchaikovsky’s masterpiece The Nutcracker is ever-popular and ever-enjoyable.
 It is the composer’s last ballet and final stage work.
-Generations have grown up with the productions of The Nutcracker and thanks to it, have come closer to music and dance.
+Generations have grown up with various productions of The Nutcracker and thanks to these, they have come closer to music and dance.
 The symbolism of the composition is a living proof for children of all eras that their imagination can soar freely, is full of colours and adventures.

 The libretto is an adaptation of E. T. A. Hoffmann's tale The Nutcracker and the Mouse King.
 The story in a nutshell: the war between the good Nutcracker and evil Mouse King breaks out on Christmas Eve, and Clara suddenly finds herself in the middle of the battle.
 Thanks to his courage and generosity, the Nutcracker - whose identity is concealed until the very end of the story - triumphs over the evil Mouse King and with that, he breaks the spell.
 He takes Clara on a magic trip to fairyland, the realm of endless imagination.